 Commemorated the 300th Anniversary of the founding of the United States Navy in East Greenwich

-Maintained landscapes at selected Historical cemetery sites for three years
+Maintained landscapes at selected Historical cemetery sites for many years

 Encourage the protection and preservation of buildings, items, neighborhoods, open spaces, and rural environments